 What Is DI Container?

-It may surprise you, but in many cases you don't need a dependency injection container to take advantage of dependency injection (DI for short).
-After all, even in introductory chapter we showed specific examples of DI and no container was needed.
+It might surprise you, but in many cases, you don't need a dependency injection container to leverage the benefits of dependency injection (DI for short).
+After all, even in the introductory chapter, we showed specific examples of DI, and no container was necessary.

-However, if you need to manage a large number of different objects with many dependencies, a dependency injection container will be really useful.
-Which is perhaps the case for web applications built on a framework.
+However, when managing a large number of objects with complex dependencies, a DI container becomes very useful.
+This is often the case for web applications built on a framework.

 In the previous chapter, we introduced the classes Article